superfly/docs/networking/request-headers.html.md

 Not to be confused with the [environment variable](/docs/machines/runtime-environment/#fly_region) `FLY_REGION`, which is where the application is running.

 ### `X-Forwarded-For`
-**Client and Proxy List**: This is a comma separated list comprising of the client that originated the request and the proxy servers the request passed through.
+**Client and Proxy List**: A comma separated list of IP addresses including the address of the client that originated the request and the addresses of the proxy servers the request passed through.
 For example, "77.97.0.98, 77.83.142.33" contains the client and the one proxy it passed through.

-MDN has [full documentation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-For) for this header.
+Follow the directives in the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-For+external) for `X-Forwarded-For` to learn how to avoid selecting a spoofed IP address or a proxy service IP address as the client IP.

 ### `X-Forwarded-Proto`
 **Original client protocol**: The protocol which the client used to make the request.
 Either `http` or `https`.